Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Preliminaries of quantum state ensembles: projected and temporal ensembles, Scrooge ensembles and Scrooge designs

 Quantum state ensembles also arise naturally when we consider evolution of a global state for a random time.
 Suppose a $D$-dimensional quantum system evolves unitarily under some Hamiltonian $H(t)$, which in general could be time-dependent, and suppose the evolution time $t$ is sampled uniformly from the interval $[0,T]$.
 The resulting state ensemble

 (depicted in setting \textit{(1)} of Fig.~\ref{fig:schematic}) is called the \textit{temporal ensemble}~\cite{linden2009quantum,nakata2012phase,mark2024maximum,goldstein2010long}.
 Here $t$ plays the role of the classical label $i$ in Eq.~\eqref{eqn:state_ensemble}.
-If energy is not conserved and $H(t)$ has generic time-dependence, one expects the temporal ensemble to be uniformly distributed for any choice of the initial state, because there is no preferred direction in Hilbert space.
-Indeed, the emergence of the Haar ensemble at late times has been demonstrated rigorously for various classes of time-dependent $H(t)$, a phenomenon termed Hilbert-space ergodicity~\cite{pilatowskycameo2024hilbert,pilatowskycameo2023complete,pilatowskycameo2025critically,shaw2025experimental,liu2025observation}.
+If energy is not conserved and $H(t)$ has generic time-dependence, one expects the temporal ensemble to be uniformly distributed for any choice of the initial state, because there is no preferred direction in Hilbert space, allowing the system to explore the entire Hilbert space without constraints.
+Indeed, the emergence of the Haar ensemble at late times has been demonstrated rigorously for various classes of time-dependent $H(t)$ (such as aperiodic and quasiperiodic drives consisting of sequences of kicks generated randomly or even deterministically according to the Fibonacci and Thue--Morse words), a phenomenon termed complete Hilbert-space ergodicity~\cite{pilatowskycameo2024hilbert,pilatowskycameo2023complete,pilatowskycameo2025critically,shaw2025experimental,liu2025observation}.

 When $H(t) = H$ is time-independent, energy conservation ensures that the populations $|\braket{E_j|\Psi_t}|^2$ in the energy basis $\{\ket{E_j}\}_j$ remain invariant in time, precluding the emergence of Haar in general.
 However, this does not impose constraints on the relative phases between energy eigenstates.
 At late observation times $T$, it is natural to expect the temporal ensemble to be well-described by the so-called random phase ensemble~\cite{nakata2012phase,mark2024maximum,mao2025random}